StephHjar/tic-tac-toe/README.md

 - The Tabulate library was used to display the high score board data in a table.
 [DelftStack](https://www.delftstack.com/howto/python/data-in-table-format-python/) introduced me to the tabulate library, and I used [PyPi](https://pypi.org/project/tabulate/) for help on how to install it.
 - [This page](https://www.extendoffice.com/documents/excel/5170-google-sheets-automatically-sort-alphabetically.html) on ExtendOffice was used to look up how to sort a Google Sheet automatically (when new scores are added to the sheet, this automatically sorts them from highest to lowest).
 - I used [this page](https://www.guru99.com/python-time-sleep-delay.html) on Guru99 for instructions on how to import and use the time module.
-- [TokyoEdtech's Tic-Tac-Toe Tutorial](https://www.youtube.com/watch?v=7Djh-Cbgi0E) on Youtube helped give me ideas for how to display the Board class.
+- [TokyoEdtech's Tic-Tac-Toe Tutorial](https://www.youtube.com/watch?v=7Djh-Cbgi0E) on Youtube helped give me ideas for how to display the Board class (in Part 1 of the video series) and how to determine a winner (Part 3 of the video series).
+Code from these videos was used and modified in the Board class and in the `check_result` function.
 - [This question on StackOverflow](https://stackoverflow.com/questions/41906978/python-randomly-choose-a-spot-on-a-tic-tac-toe-board) helped me understand how to use the random method to assign X or O to the player randomly, and select a random cell for the computer to play each turn.
 - I used [this question on StackOverflow](https://stackoverflow.com/questions/48266880/python-generate-random-integer-that-is-not-in-a-list) to have the computer only guess a cell that had not already been guessed (and would therefore be present in the 'guesses' list).

 ### Media
--[Patorjk.com](https://patorjk.com/) was used to create the "Tic-Tac-Toe" ASCII lettering in the welcome message.
+- [Patorjk.com](https://patorjk.com/) was used to create the "Tic-Tac-Toe" ASCII lettering in the welcome message.

 Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!